woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_order-notes.md

-# Order - Notes #
+# Order Notes #

 This section lists all API endpoints that can be used to create, edit or otherwise manipulate order notes.
+Order notes are added by administrators and programmatically to store data about an order, or order events.

-## Order Notes Properties ##
+## Order note properties ##

 |    Attribute    |    Type   |                                                     Description                                                     |
 |-----------------|-----------|---------------------------------------------------------------------------------------------------------------------|